-The beauty begins beyond Larne.
-A single tranquil road hugs the winding coast, and in the clear light of a seemingly endless early summer’s evening we ride past fields of wild irises and sandy beaches, past Glenarm Castle whose wonderful walled garden is now open to the public, to Carnlough, where we stop for the night at the Londonderry Arms.
+The real beauty begins beyond Larne.
+A single tranquil road hugs the winding coast, and in the clear light of a seemingly endless early summer’s evening it passes fields of wild irises and sandy beaches, past Glenarm Castle whose wonderful walled garden is now open to the public.

 The Marchioness of Londonderry built the hotel as a coaching inn in 1848.
 Her grandson later bequeathed it to his second cousin, Sir Winston Churchill, but the great man’s memory is rather eclipsed by that of a great racehorse – Arkle.
 Hairs from the steeplechaser’s tail and an iron shoe from his hoof have pride of place in the bar that bears the horse’s name.

-As a soft Irish rain falls the next morning, we pedal out of Carnlough past the Famine Stone, a massive limestone boulder on which the aforesaid Marchioness had engraved: “An imperishable memorial of Ireland’s affliction and England’s generosity in the year 1846-47.”
+A little north of Carnlough is the Famine Stone, a massive limestone boulder on which the aforesaid Marchioness had engraved: “An imperishable memorial of Ireland’s affliction and England’s generosity in the year 1846-47.”
 Given that Ireland lost a quarter of its population to starvation or emigration during the famine, the offensive words were long ago defaced.
 Even today the shells of long-abandoned stone cottages litter the empty countryside.

-We cycle on through Cushendall, whose ancient tower once served as “a place of confinement for idlers and rioters”, and Cushendun, near which there is another large boulder snared in the roots of an ancient tree with a small altar beside it.
+Continue on and you will reach Cushendall, whose ancient tower once served as “a place of confinement for idlers and rioters”, and Cushendun, near which there is another large boulder snared in the roots of an ancient tree with a small altar beside it.
 Roman Catholics would furtively worship at this Mass Rock when the penal laws banned them from practising their religion in the early 18th century.
 A local priest still conducts a service there each summer.

 Cushendun’s sea caves made waves as the ominous Stormlands in Game of Thrones but despite the fanfare, these ancient red sandstone caves remain down to earth.

-Leaving the town, we rashly abandon the main road for a tiny ribbon of tarmac that loops round the north-easternmost point of Northern Ireland via Torr Head.
-It looked enticing on the map, but for the next two hours we labour up seemingly vertical hills – thighs aching, lungs bursting and hearts pumping – before coasting down to begin yet another impossible ascent.
-We are rewarded for our efforts, though.
+Leaving Cushendun, you have the option to abandon the main road for a tiny ribbon of tarmac that loops round the north-easternmost point of Northern Ireland via Torr Head.
 The lane is flanked by gorse of impossible yellow, and fields of impossible green that fall away to a silver sea far below.
-The rain has cleared, and we can just make out the Mull of Kintyre across 12 miles of serene water.
+On a clear day you can just make out the Mull of Kintyre across 12 miles of serene water.

-From Torr Head we glide to Ballycastle where, in 1898, Guglielmo Marconi found the first commercial use for his newly invented radio transmitter.
+West of Torr Head is Ballycastle where, in 1898, Guglielmo Marconi found the first commercial use for his newly invented radio transmitter.
 At the behest of Lloyds of London, he established a radio link to Rathlin Island, six miles out to sea, so the islanders could report on passing ships.

-Back on the mainland the next morning we labour with stiff legs up the steep hill out of Ballycastle and head west along the north Antrim coast towards some of its better known attractions.
+Back on the mainland, make your way up the steep hill out of Ballycastle and head west along the north Antrim coast towards some of its better known attractions.
 First stop is Carrick-a-Rede, a small island of rock reached by a bouncy rope bridge strung across a narrow channel.
-In the 1990s, my family and I would have the place to ourselves, but this time there are so many overseas tourists that we have to queue to cross.

 A few miles further on, past the sublime white sand crescent of Whitepark Bay, we reach the geological wonder that is the Giant’s Causeway.
-Comprised of some 40,000 upright hexagonal basalt columns, each of a different height but slotted together like a perfect honeycomb, the sea-girt promontory is remarkable, but there is now a socking great visitors’ centre and buses ferry the visiting hordes to and from the car and coach parks.
+Comprised of some 40,000 upright hexagonal basalt columns, each of a different height but slotted together like a perfect honeycomb, the sea-girt promontory is remarkable.

-Our last day is the best.
-Beneath a blue sky and warm sun we skip the resort towns of Portrush and Portstewart – Northern Ireland’s so-called ‘Riviera’ – and rejoin the coast at Downhill Desmesne, a National Trust property.
-Abandoning our bikes, we walk across a vast expanse of rolling grass filled with wildflowers to the shell of a ruined 18th-century mansion.
+Beyond the resort towns of Portrush and Portstewart – Northern Ireland’s so-called ‘Riviera’ – is Downhill Demesne, a National Trust property.
+Walk across the vast expanse of rolling grass filled with wildflowers to the shell of a ruined 18th-century mansion.
 This was built by Frederick Hervey, the colourful Earl of Bristol and Bishop of Derry, who sprinkled flour in the upstairs corridors at night so he could tell which guest had visited whom.

-Beyond the mansion, perched dramatically on the cliff overlooking the sea, stands the exquisite Romanesque folly Mussenden Temple, which held Hervey’s library and was named after his lover.
+Beyond Downhill Demesne, perched dramatically on the cliff overlooking the sea, stands the exquisite Romanesque folly Mussenden Temple, which held Hervey’s library and was named after his lover.
 Its inscription reads: “Tis pleasant, safely to behold, from shore, the rolling ship and hear the tempest roar.”

-From Downhill we slog up Binevenagh Mountain and are rewarded with a stunning panorama of land, sea and sky.
+Climb to the summit of Binevenagh Mountain and you are rewarded with a stunning panorama of land, sea and sky.
 To the north lies the vast blue Atlantic and Islay, the most southern of the Inner Hebrides.
 To the west, we gaze across the mouth of Lough Foyle to the distant hills of Donegal’s Inishowen peninsula.
 Behind us lie moors and the Sperrin Mountains.

 Best walks along the Antrim coast

-Escape the crowds on a deserted coastal path just minutes from the Giant’s Causeway: countryfile.com/days-out/causeway-coast-county-antrim
+Escape the crowds on a deserted coastal path just minutes from the Giant’s Causeway.
+Map and route.

 The island offers trails of one to four miles with wonderful views of lighthouses, the Atlantic and the Scottish islands.
-Watch out for the amazing seabirds and seals basking on the shore. walkni.com/walks/?k=rathlin
+Watch out for the amazing seabirds and seals basking on the shore.
+Map and route.

 North Antrim Cliff Path

 The five-mile cliff path begins at ruined Dunseverick Castle, and winds around beautiful headlands and bays before offering hikers a panoramic view of its final destination, the Giant’s Causeway.
-The 162 Shepherds Steps lead down to the Unesco World Heritage Site. http://www.walkni.com/walks/400/north-antrim-cliff-path-dunseverick-to-giant-s-causeway/
+The 162 Shepherds Steps lead down to the Unesco World Heritage Site.
+Map and route.